 While it is impossible to plan for surprise instrument outages, you can prepare for the inevitable by working a laboratory service contract into your operating budget.
 Having a fixed service budget for the year means no surprise instrument charges for a catastrophic failure.
-By working with a third party lab equipment service provider, you are planning for the unavoidable while also fortifying your recovery and response processes.
+By working with a third-party lab equipment repair organization, you are planning for the unavoidable while also fortifying your recovery and response processes.
 The cost of one-off instrument repairs can also vary greatly between vendors.
 Additionally, a service contract alleviates the time it takes to collect estimates from multiple vendors (which is oftentimes required when you are working within a tight operational budget).

 Stop missing deadlines with faster response times and quick repairs.